Tips to navigate the program:

 1University of Bologna; 2University of Warwick

-We calibrate a dynamic structural model to examine the role of inventory, together with cash holdings, in corporate risk management.
-We show that inventory and cash holdings are synergic tools.
-The first is a valuable operational hedge against commodity price risk, besides offering a costly reserve of liquidity.
-The second contributes to risk management in states in which storage is ineffective.
-In the presence of external financing costs, cash holdings support inventory investment enhancing the hedge offered by inventory.
-With the model, we are able to rationalize the empirical incidence of inventory and cash holdings in the cross-section of U.S. manufacturing corporations, which shows that savings and storage of raw materials are both positively related to financing constraints and cash flow risk.
+We examine the role of inventory in corporate risk management with a dynamic model of a firm exposed to costly external finance and featuring endogenous default.
+We find that inventory management allows net worth risk management irrespective of the level of current net worth, because it does not affect the trade off between external finance and risk management.
+We show that inventory and cash holdings are synergic tools: while the first is a valuable operational hedge against commodity price risk, the second enhances the hedge offered by inventory in the face of costly external finance.
+Using our model, we rationalize the empirical incidence of inventory and cash holdings in the cross-section of U.S. manufacturing corporations, showing that savings and storage of raw materials are both positively related to financing constraints and cash flow risk.

 Optimal Contracting with Unobservable Managerial Hedging